ITT-25/assignment-06-gesture-recognition-realdegrees/README.md

 You can quickly tap index and thumb together to simulate a click.
 Now you can draw in the recognizer GUI.

+> ⚠️ The inputs are actively smoothed slightly to allow precise movement at the cost of a minimal delay The delay is noticeable but better than jittery input